caron14/hands_on_airflow_on_cloud_composer/README.md

 ## Best Practices
 - **Idempotency:** Tasks should be safe to rerun.
 - **Parameterization:** Use Jinja templating (e.g., `{{ ds }}`) for dynamic operations.
-- **Connections:** Use Airflow's `google_cloud_default` and configured `dbt_cloud_default` connection.
+- **Connections:** Use Airflow's `google_cloud_default` connection.
 - **Modularity:** Move complex logic to separate Python scripts/modules.
 - **Clear Naming:** Descriptive and concise task IDs.
 - **Error Handling:** Utilize retries and proper logging.
 - **SQL Queries:** For complex SQL, store queries in `.sql` files referenced from operators.

 ## Conclusion
-You've successfully created and deployed an Airflow DAG orchestrating BigQuery, dbt, and Python tasks, scheduled to run weekly.
-This integration enhances your data workflows with the power and organization of dbt alongside Airflow and BigQuery.
+You've successfully created and deployed an Airflow DAG orchestrating BigQuery and Python tasks, scheduled to run weekly.
+This integration enhances your data workflows with the power and organization of Airflow and BigQuery.